Polling vs Webhooks: When to Use One Over the Other

 Polling

-This model makes virtual webhooks more predictable at scale, especially for low-change datasets.
+This makes event-driven models more predictable for low-change datasets.

 Handling duplicates and idempotency